Opponents of GOP health care bill use delay to build on their case

 “Every day that the Senate doesn’t repeal the Affordable Care Act and gut Medicaid is a day that makes it less likely they’ll be able to pass it,” said Ben Wikler, Washington director of the progressive group MoveOn that is opposing the bill.

+At least one major fissure could be forming.
+Sen. Ron Johnson, R-Wisc., who said last week he would vote on the critical procedural vote that needs the support of 50 senators to even begin debate on the health care bill, has now said that he might vote against it after he learned that Senate Majority Leader Mitch McConnell told senators concerned about deep cuts to Medicaid that the changes are far in the future and probably would never be enacted.

+"I did find the story about leader McConnell’s comments about Medicaid reforms just too far in the future probably never being enacted — I found those pretty troubling and so that might put the motion to proceed vote in jeopardy," Johnson said.

 Senate Majority Leader Mitch McConnell had planned for a vote on the Better Care Reconciliation Act this week but was forced to delay it after Sen. John McCain, R-Ariz., underwent surgery for the removal of a blot clot near his brain over the weekend.
-McCain is unable to return to Washington while he recovers and, with two GOP senators already opposed to the bill, Senate leaders must have his vote in order to pass the bill.
+McCain is unable to return to Washington while he recovers and, with two GOP senators already opposed to the bill, Senate leaders can't lose a third and must have every other Republican vote in order to pass the bill.

 Related: McConnell Delays Health Care Vote as McCain Recovers From Surgery